-Geneva National includes fifty-four holes designed by three legends of the game, Palmer, Player, and Trevino.
+Geneva National includes fifty-four holes designed by three legends of the game: Palmer, Player, and Trevino.
 Carved out of the rolling countryside of Southeastern Wisconsin four miles west of Lake Geneva, it’s near the shores of Lake Como.
-It’s an easy 1 to 1 1/2 hour drive for many golfers from Chicago or Milwaukee.
-The club is semi-private with a variety of membership opportunities.
+It’s an easy 90 minute drive for golfers from Chicago or Milwaukee.
+The club is semi-private, with a variety of membership opportunities.
 Outside events use a large 60,000 square foot clubhouse.
 Stay and play packages are available.
 The atmosphere is welcoming; the pro-shop staff is friendly.
 It’s a fun place to spend a few days golfing.
-An array of shot-making skills are required due to the differences between the courses.
-The Palmer and Player courses are most memorable and more challenging, while the Trevino course is somewhat easier.
+An array of shot-making skills is required due to the differences between the courses.
+The Palmer and Player courses are most memorable and more challenging, while the Trevino course is easier.
 The tees, fairways, and greens are all bentgrass.
-Five sets of teeing grounds on all courses enable proper length choices.
+Five sets of teeing areas enable proper length choices.

 Geneva National Arnold Palmer Signature Course

 The Palmer Course is the longest of the three championship venues.
-From 2006-2008 it hosted an LPGA Futures Tour Event.
+From 2006 to 2008, it hosted an LPGA Futures Tour Event.
 It’s usually the favorite of the three courses for most golfers.
 Continuous elevation changes and tree-lined fairways provide both pastoral beauty and shot-making challenge.
-Arnie shaped the wetlands in a very active way.
+Arnie shaped the wetlands actively.
 Each hole is different, and he offers different feels as you move around the course.
-The front nine is open, and the back nine is wooded, ending with three marvelous holes along the lake.
-The medium-sized greens are the toughest of the three tracks with some severe front-to-back slopes along with subtle breaks.
+The front nine is open, while the back nine starts out forested, ending with three marvelous holes along the lake.
+These medium-sized greens are the toughest of the three courses with severe front-to-back slopes along with subtle breaks.

 Starting at the range, breathtaking views of Lake Como in the background are commonplace.
 The course opens with a splendid Par4.
-A creek winds through the fairway at the corner of the sharply right dogleg presenting danger for golfers who push it down the right side.
-The creek then runs toward the green protecting it short and left on the approach shot.
+A creek winds through the fairway at the corner of the sharply right dogleg, presenting danger for golfers who push it down the right side.
+Running toward the green, the creek protects it short and left on the approach shot.
 The Par4 sixth hole presents a downhill tee shot on a sharply left dogleg that tempts the golfer to cut the corner.
 The shortest Par5 on the course is Hole #7 at 450-500 yards.
-But any chance of getting home in two requires an accurate tee shot on this narrow wooded hole.
+But any chance of getting home in two requires an accurate tee shot on this narrow-wooded hole.
 With a water hazard that protects the right and front of the green, the eighth hole is a solid medium length Par3.

 The Palmer course finishes with three marvelous holes along Lake Como.
 A striking contrast to the rest of the heavily wooded holes, these closing holes feel like a different course.
 Enjoy the scenery.
-The sixteenth is a long Par3 protected nicely protected by bunkers in the front and water in the back.
+The sixteenth is a long Par3, nicely protected by bunkers in the front and water in the back.
 The seventeenth is a medium length dogleg left Par5 entirely along Lake Como.
-Approach shots left of the green will be wet, there is no room for error.
+Approach shots left of the green will be wet.
+There is no room for error.
 The eighteenth hole turns back to the clubhouse.
 It’s a problematic uphill Par4.